project-flogo/rules/README.md

 ```
 ## Running Rules in a Flogo App
-To use the Rules API in a Flogo App, refer to `examples/flogo/simple/README`
+To use the Rules action in your Flogo App, refer to `examples/flogo/simple/README`

 ## Connect with us